Below is the constitution of the Middle Common Room of St. Anne’s College, University of Oxford.

 - The Dean shall satisfy him/herself that there has been compliance with the above rules;

-- The outgoing MCR secretary shall post on the MCR notice-board the detailed results of the elections within three hours of the close of voting;
+- The outgoing MCR secretary shall post on the MCR notice-board the detailed results of the elections within two hours of the close of voting;

-- The MCR secretary shall include the results of the election in the minutes of the AGM, which shall be completed, posted and distributed amongst the members of the new MCR committee not more than 72 hours following the close of the AGM;
+- The MCR secretary shall include the results of the election in the minutes of the AGM, which shall be distributed via email amongst the members of the new MCR committee not more than 72 hours following the close of the AGM;

-- The outgoing MCR secretary shall inform College officers and staff, including members of the JCR, of the composition of the new MCR committee;
+- The outgoing MCR President shall inform College officers and staff, including members of the JCR, of the composition of the new MCR committee;

 - The new MCR committee shall take office immediately after the last Governing Body of Michaelmas Term, until which time the outgoing Committee members shall continue to perform their appointed duties;